jknapka/mvca/src/tg/unter/README.txt

 events that are active and not already fully-staffed by volunteers.

-Story (INCOMPLETE, MISSING TESTS): Veronica the Volunteer logs into Unter.
+Story (DONE): Veronica the Volunteer logs into Unter.
   - On her volunteer info page, she can see a list of events that occur during her times of availability.
   - She does not see events that do not occur during her